 While skrimsli are unlikely to be a threat to your cruise travel in Iceland, you may wonder at night in particularly eerie waters.

-A couple tips for the Iceland bound traveler:
+A few tips for the Iceland bound traveller:

 The Elf School

 If you're very interested in Icelandic folklore, the Elf School in Reykjavik may be a vital stop for you while you're in the area.
 The school offers very brief courses on folklore, elves, fairies, trolls, dwarves and more that will get you up to speed on Icelandic folk belief in no time.

 The school identifies 13 types of elves, and has a full curriculum of study devoted to them complete with textbooks.
 The school offers a tour of the habitats of the hidden folk as well, which ends as pleasantly as possible with coffee and pancakes - and you'll even get a diploma.